Devolutions/devolutions-gateway/README.md

 Unfortunately, Microsoft Windows 7/8/8.1/Server 2008/Server 2012 machines
 cannot accept connections from [rustls](https://crates.io/crates/rustls) client.
 Support for required cipher suits was not implemented until Windows 10.

+## Continuous Integration and Delivery

+See the dedicated [README](.github/workflows//README.md) in the workflows directory.